Beginners’ Course

 Cost of the Beginners’ Course

-We welcome and encourage anyone interested in beekeeping to join our eight session Beginners’ Course – the course fee is £80.
-In addition to the course fee, you will need to take out full membership of the WWBKA.
-WWBKA membership provides access to a wide range of benefits, including insurance for the practical sessions and mentoring that are part of our Beginners Training package.
-The annual cost of membership in our active and friendly is an additional £40.00.
+The fee for the 2026 Beginners’ Course is £80.
+In addition to the course fee, you will need to take out full membership of West Wiltshire Beekeepers Association.
+Membership provides access to a wide range of benefits, including insurance for the practical sessions and mentoring that are part of our Beginners Training package.
+The annual cost of membership is £42.00.
 You can apply for membership here.

 Attendees are also asked to obtain a copy of the BBKA Guide to Beekeeping, which is required reading and supports the course material.